-The following interfaces and terms are defined in the Geometry Interfaces Module specification: [GEOMETRY]
+The following interfaces and terms are defined in Geometry Interfaces: [GEOMETRY]

-The following term is defined in the Intersection Observer specification: [INTERSECTIONOBSERVER]
+The following term is defined in Intersection Observer: [INTERSECTIONOBSERVER]

-The following interface is defined in the WebGL specification: [WEBGL]
+The following interfaces are defined in the WebGL specifications: [WEBGL]

-Implementations may support WebVTT as a text track format for subtitles, captions, chapter titles, metadata, etc, for media resources.
+Implementations may support WebVTT as a text track format for subtitles, captions, metadata, etc., for media resources.
 [WEBVTT]

-The following terms, used in this specification, are defined in the WebVTT specification:
+The following terms, used in this specification, are defined in WebVTT:

 In addition, the following

-Finally, the following terms are defined in the ARIA specification: [ARIA]
+Finally, the following terms are defined ARIA: [ARIA]